bep/hugo-cdn-testsite1/content/posts/site1-second-post.md

 ---
-title: "Fantine #17"
+title: "Fantine #18"
 slug: "fantine"
 date: 2017-08-22T10:03:46+02:00
 ---

 This some more content...
+Change.